 How to play:

-Let your child choose what color of paint he or she wants to use.
+Let your child choose what paint color he or she wants to use.
 Then, help them make a thumbprint, handprint, or footprint on the paper.
-You can also make patterns with stamps by carving a shape into the potato, carrot, or eraser.
+You can also make patterns with stamps by carving a shape into a potato, carrot, or eraser.
 Once the paint is dry, you can hang up the artwork!

 Skills your preschooler will learn: